-A qualified charitable distribution allows IRA owners who are age 70 $\frac{1}{2}$ or older to transfer funds directly from their IRAs to a qualified 501(c)(3) charity and avoid paying federal income tax on the distribution.
-Up to an aggregate of \$100,000 of QCDs to one or more charities may be excluded from gross income per year, per person.
+A qualified charitable distribution allows IRA owners who are age 70 1/2 or older to transfer funds directly from their IRAs to a qualified 501(c)(3) charity and avoid paying federal income tax on the distribution.
+The annual QCD limit had remained at \$100,000 since its inception in 2016.
+However, beginning in 2024, the limit has begun to index with inflation.
+The 2024 QCD limit is \$105,000.

-Married couples can each make a QCD up to \$100,000 from their own IRAs.
+Married couples can each make a QCD up to \$105,000, adjusted for inflation, from their own IRAs.
 Because QCD distributions are excluded from gross income for federal income tax purposes, the donation is not further eligible for a federal charitable tax deduction.